ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 At minute [31:31](https://youtu.be/UeVq_U5obnE?t=1887) Nicolo considers the case of the object part being a call expression like `a()?.x`.

 > ...
-As you cn see there is a problem, while in the input code`a()` is called once, in the output code it is called twice.
+As you can see there is a problem, while in the input code`a()` is called once, in the output code it is called twice.
 Once to check if it is `null` and once to access the property.
 We can avoid it by storing the result of the call in a variable and then using the variable in the `alternate` part of the `conditional` expression.

 > To do that Babel provides the `path.scope.generateUidIdentifier` method that generates a unique identifier that can be used to store the result of the call expression.
 To declare that variable we use the `path.scope.push` method.